|

 several minutes later to reclaim them.

-A loaf of bread a customer had bought in the Tea Shoppe
+LOAF of bread a customer had taken into the

 and placed on